david-drinn/aiocoap/doc/guidedtour.rst

 That's better!

 (Now the ``protocol`` object could also be created.
-That doesn't actually take long time, but could, depending on the operating system).
+That doesn't actually take a long time, but could, depending on the operating system).

 The response